 Rehydrated Soy Curls can be kept covered in the refrigerator for up to four days before use.

 Soy curls need to be rehydrated but not so much "cooked".
-While you can technically eat them directly after rehydration, they won’t be particularly appealing until they have been sautéed, sauced, or otherwise adorned.
+While you can technically eat them directly after rehydration, they often taste better after they have been sautéed, baked, air fried, sauced, and/or otherwise adorned.

-That said, you don’t have to introduce them to heat if you don’t want to.
-Turning them into a vegan chicken salad (recipe above), for example, just requires rehydration (in chicken bouillon), squeezing out the excess liquid, and tossing with dressing.
+Turning them into a vegan chicken salad (recipe below), for example, just requires rehydration (in vegan chicken bouillon), squeezing out the excess liquid, and tossing with dressing.

 If you're on the fence between purchasing either TVP or soy curls, I vote you go for soy curls, hands down.

-While there is a “best-by” date on each package of soy curls, they should last pretty much indefinitely if kept in a cool, dry, and dark pantry.
-I sometimes leave them in my fridge or freezer to keep them fresher.
+There is a "best-by" date on each package of soy curls.
+I find they can last longer if kept in a cool, dry, and dark place.
+When I buy in bulk, I leave them in my fridge or freezer to keep them fresher.